yduf/yduf.github.io/_posts/2021-10-09-ruby-array.md

 p ary.map { it.upcase } #=> ["FOO", "BAR", "BAZ"]
 {% endhighlight %}

+it very much behaves the same as _1.
+When the intention is to only use _1 in a block, the potential for other numbered parameters such as _2 to also appear imposes an extra cognitive load onto readers.
+So it was introduced as a handy alias.
+Use it in simple cases where it speaks for itself, such as in one-line blocks.

 ### [First and Rest in Ruby](https://avdi.codes/first-and-rest-in-ruby/)
 {% highlight ruby %}